vahidhedayati/grails-wschat-plugin/README.md

 Grails websocket chat Plugin based on existing examples, provides  websocket chat that can be incorporated to an existing grails app running ver 2>+.
 Supports both resource (pre 2.4) /assets (2.4+) based grails sites.

+Plugin will work with tomcat 7.0.54 + (8 as well) running java 1.7 +

 Dependency :